 1. Shell ordered to cut emissions by 45%

-In what many industry watchers have described as a “turning point” for fossil fuels, the world’s largest private oil trader Royal Dutch Shell was recently ordered to slash its greenhouse gas emissions by 45% by the end of the decade by a court in the Netherlands.
+In what many industry watchers have described as a “turning point” for fossil fuels, the world’s largest private oil trader Royal Dutch Shell was ordered to slash its greenhouse gas emissions by 45% by the end of the decade by a court in the Netherlands.
 It marked the very first time that a company has been legally bound to change its business practices and align its policies with the Paris agreement.

 2. Investor rebellion at ExxonMobil

-At ExxonMobil’s annual shareholder meeting this year, activist hedge fund Engine No. 1 managed to rally up enough support – including the world’s largest asset manager BlackRock and New York’s state pension fund – to force the company to diversify away from dirty oil and gas.
+At ExxonMobil’s annual shareholder meeting in 2021 activist hedge fund Engine No. 1 managed to rally up enough support – including the world’s largest asset manager BlackRock and New York’s state pension fund – to force the company to diversify away from dirty oil and gas.
 The biggest American oil company now has two dissidents on its 12-member board who are going to hold the firm accountable over climate action.

 3. Australian teenagers’ case against Whitehaven coal mine establishes duty of care to future generations

 Eight teenagers went to court to stop the Australian government from approving the giant Whitehaven coal mine project.
 While the federal court didn’t issue an injunction as the teenagers sought, Justice Mordecai Bromberg agreed that the Australian environment minister Sussan Ley had a legal obligation not to cause younger generations “startling” harm by exacerbating climate change with new coal mines.
 Experts say that there is now a legal precedent of duty of care being set, opening the door to claim damages as a result of inaction over the climate crisis.

 4. Another rebellion – this time at Chevron